davidkesnr/GIS-Glen-Tanar/README.md

     ## Multiple R-squared:  0.0654, Adjusted R-squared:  0.0531
     ## F-statistic: 5.318 on 1 and 76 DF,  p-value: 0.02384

-and the confidence interval around the slope coefficient:
+And the confidence interval around the slope coefficient:

 ``` r
 confint(red.lm, 'elev.scale', level=0.95)